DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     sample in the dataset this sample was extracted.
 This value is only returned for **mode** = *'pred'*.
   Agent_id : np.ndarray, optional
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array with integer values.
-Those indicate from which original agent in the dataset this agent was extracted.
+Those indicate from which original position in the dataset this agent was extracted.
 This value is only returned for **mode** = *'pred'*. epoch_done : bool
     This indicates whether one has just sampled all batches from an epoch and has to go to the next one.